Blosc/bcolz/README.rst

   $ BLOSC_DIR=/usr/local     (or "set BLOSC_DIR=\blosc" on Win)
   $ export BLOSC_DIR         (not needed on Win)
-  $ python setup.py build_ext --inplace
+  $ python setup.py build_ext --inplace --force

 Using a flag::